nikp712/Supplier-information-system-project/README.md

 Dictionary is now empty.
 ```

-- **Task 2:** Updated supplier records, appended new entries, and removed others using list operations:
+- **Task 2:** Updated supplier records, appended new entries, and removed others using list operations.

+Code:
 ```bash
 #1.
 Find the length of the list
 print("Number of suppliers:", len(suppliers))